-It was disappointing to see such a drop in the number of First Class Passes, especially at Level 3, where there was also a noticeable increase in the number of candidates who failed to gain a Pass.
-The majority of candidates seem to understand the format of the examination and many produced relevant answers, especially at Level 1, but at Levels 2 and 3 a higher standard of written English and generally more complex correspondence is required.
-Centres should bear in mind that a high level of understanding of the requirements of business communication is expected at Level 3.
+It was disappointing to see another drop this year in the number of First Class Passes, especially at Level 3, where no FCPs were awarded, and a lack of fluency was evident.
+There was also again a noticeable increase in the number of candidates, across all three levels, who failed to gain a Pass.
+Most candidates seem to understand the format of the examination, and at Levels 1 and 2 most candidates produce relevant, if often incomplete, answers, but at Level 3 more complex correspondence is required.
+Centres should bear in mind that in addition to a high level of fluency in English, a high level of understanding of the requirements of business communication is also expected at this level and so they should prepare candidates accordingly.